-At St Mary’s we are very proud of our Religious Education teaching and learning; it is taught rigorously with all the same expectations as other core subjects whilst maintaining a creative element (including art, dance and drama) and encouraging children to question and think at a high level.
+At St Mary’s we are very proud of our Religious Education teaching and learning.
 Religious Education is a core curriculum subject for catholic schools and is 10% of curriculum time.
+It is taught rigorously with all the same expectations as other core subjects whilst maintaining a creative element (including art, dance and drama) and encouraging children to question and think at a high level.
+We believe that placing RE at the core of our curriculum helps us to fulfil our mission, to ‘Journey and grow in the footsteps of Jesus Christ’, and to educate the whole person.
+Religious Education lessons at St Mary’s are special, and clearly distinctive from other lessons.

 The Come and See Programme